Skip to main content

 Helene Recovery Info

 OnTrack is committed to supporting our neighbors as they navigate the many financial complexities of recovery from Hurricane Helene.
-Our friends at Legal Aid of North Carolina have developed the helpful Disaster Recovery Handbook linked here, and additional resources are provided below.
+Our friends at Legal Aid of North Carolina have developed the helpful Disaster Recovery Handbook linked in the gold button, and additional resources are provided below.

 Apply for FEMA assistance.
 Even if you think your needs are not great, you should still register with FEMA so that our Federal partners can accurately assess the scope of the disaster and allocate all possible resources to our recovery.
-As other assistance becomes available in the weeks and months ahead they will likely require proof of FEMA application before you accepting your applications for other resources.
+As other assistance becomes available in the weeks and months ahead they may require proof of FEMA application before you accepting your applications for other resources.
+Online applications are automatically declined if two applications are received for the same address.
+Call or visit FEMA and they can help override denials.
+Deadline to apply is January 7.

 • More info and apply online: https://www.des.nc.gov/dua